HIBC2017/WANNAFIX/README.md

 # WANNAFIX

-WANNAFIX is a mitigation script for the Wannacry Ransomware that has been spreading lately.
+WANNAFIX is a mitigation script for the WANNACRY Ransomware that has been spreading lately.
-It has a series of options which allow you to decide how you want to mitigate the threat while applying the appropriate patches.
+It has a series of options which allow you to decide how you want to mitigate the threat while applying the appropriate patch.

 <strong>Please note that this script should be treated as a temporary fix and should not be treated as a permanent fix!</strong>

 # OPTIONS

-WANNAFIX allows you to carry out the following tasks:
+WANNAFIX allows you to automate the following tasks:

-1) Add the kill switch domains to your host file
+1) Add or remove the kill switch domains to your host file!
-2) Disable SMB
+2) Enable or disable SMB!
-3) Spawn a MUTEX which prevents Wannacry from starting
+3) Spawn or kill a MUTEX which prevents WANNACRY from starting!

-If you have already carried out some of the above tasks, the script will give you the option of enabling/disabling.

 <strong>Note that the author of this script is not responsible for any damage caused, you automatically accept this when you run the script!</strong>